game-sales-analytics/game-sales-analytics/readme.md

      cd game-sales-analytics
      ```

-   - To download the project use the following URL:
+   - Otherwise, to download the project use the following URL:

      <https://github.com/game-sales-analytics/game-sales-analytics/archive/refs/heads/main.zip>

-     and extract the archive file.
+     Then extract the archive file.

 2. Configure